What is creative marketing?

 It was a very successful and creative PR stunt.
-So successful in fact that 50 years later Ford was able to play on the nostalgia factor and do it all again.
+So successful in fact that 50 years later Ford did it all again.
 This time though they also held a launch party on the 58th floor.
 The who’s who of motoring journalism were invited along to ensure that the new model received plenty of media coverage.

 That is creative marketing done well.
 It is about standing out from the crowd and getting recognised in a sea of competition.
 It is something that as a marketing department is a holy grail if you can do it with regular precision.

-A great example of when it doesn’t go to plan was when a radio station in California decided to run a ‘hold your wee for a Wii’ competition aiming to create some hype for the station.
+A great example of when it doesn’t go to plan comes from a radio station in California.
+The station decided to run a ‘hold your wee for a Wii’ competition to create some hype for the station, as well as for the advertiser.
 What they got instead were ten employees who were fired and a US$16.5 million lawsuit.
 That is creative marketing done badly.

 Creative marketing and the “digital space”